From Sega Retro

 - SH-2: The main processor behind both the Sega 32X and Sega Saturn.
 Both consoles used two SH-2 processors in parallel.

 - SH-4: Used in the Sega Dreamcast console and arcade systems such as the NAOMI, Hikaru and NAOMI 2.
 It was particularly suited for 3D graphics, capable of calculating 1.4 GFLOPS and more than 10 million lit polygons per second.
 The SH-4 was introduced in 1997.
+It was the first CPU with 4D vector instructions, nearly a decade before the PowerPC VMX128 (2005) and Intel SSE4 (2006) instruction sets.

 SH-3 and SH-5 chips also belong to the family, but were never utilised by Sega.
 Towards the early 2000s, the family had perhaps out-lived its potential in video gaming, however the technology continues to see widespread use in other forms of electronics.
 For example, the SuperH instruction set was adapted for the ARM architecture's Thumb instruction set.